AnnaVekhina/dotnet-eud/interface-elements-for-web/articles/report-designer/create-popular-reports/create-an-invoice-manually.md

 	![](../../../images/eurd-web-invoice-insert-detail-report.png)

-2. Select the Detail Report band and bind it to the detail table.
+2. Select the Detail Report band and select the master-detail relationship's name in the **Data Member** property's drop-down list.

     ![](../../../images/eurd-web-invoice-bind-detail-report.png)